saptarshibasu/kafka-study/README.md

   * Instead of using a single instance, Streams uses multiple instances (called “segments”) for different time periods
 * After the window retention time has passed old segments can be dropped.
 Thus, RocksDB memory requirement does not grow infinitely
 * In contrast to KTable a GlobalKTable's state holds a full copy of the underlying topic, thus all keys can be queried locally
+* Stateless transformations – Branch, Filter, Inverse Filter, FlatMap, ForEach, GroupByKey, GroupBy, Map, Peek, Print, SelectKey, Table To Stream
+* Join operands - KStream-to-Kstream, KTable-to-KTable, Kstream-to-Ktable, KStream-to-GlobalKTable
+* KStream-KStream join is always windowed join
+* Outer join is supported only for KStream-to-KStream & KTable-to-KTable
+* No join is supported for KTable-to-GlobalKTable
+* Windowed joins are not supported for KStream-to-KTable, KTable-to-KTable, Kstream-to-GlobalKTable
+* Input data must be co-partitioned when joining.
+This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing.
+It is the responsibility of the user to ensure data co-partitioning when joining
+* The requirements for data co-partitioning are:
+  * The input topics of the join (left side and right side) must have the same number of partitions.
+  * All applications that write to the input topics must have the same partitioning strategy so that records with the same key are delivered to same partition number
+* GlobalKTables do not require co-partitioning
+* Kafka streams cannot verify the co-partitioning requirement for partition strategy
+* Kafka streams throws `TopologyBuilderException` if the number of partitions on both sides of the join are not same
+* Stream joining windows
+  * Tumbling time window - Fixed-size, non-overlapping, gap-less windows
+  * Hopping time window - Hopping time windows are windows based on time intervals.
+They model fixed-sized, (possibly) overlapping windows.
+A hopping window is defined by two properties: the window’s size and its advance interval (aka “hop”).
+The advance interval specifies by how much a window moves forward relative to the previous one
+  * Sliding time window - A sliding window models a fixed-size window that slides continuously over the time axis; here, two data records are said to be included in the same window if (in the case of symmetric windows) the difference of their timestamps is within the window size.
+Thus, sliding windows are not aligned to the epoch, but to the data record timestamps
+  * Session window

 ## Kafka Connect

 * Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems
 * Connectors can be configured with transformations to make lightweight message-at-a-time modifications
 * To copy data between Kafka and another system, users create a Connector for the system they want to pull data from or push data to
 * Connectors come in two flavors: `SourceConnectors` import data from another system (e.g. `JDBCSourceConnector` would import a relational database into Kafka)   and `SinkConnectors` export data (e.g. `HDFSSinkConnector` would export the contents of a Kafka topic to an HDFS file)
 * Connectors do not perform any data copying themselves: their configuration describes the data to be copied, and the Connector is responsible for breaking       that job into a set of Tasks that can be distributed to workers
 * Tasks also come in two corresponding flavors: `SourceTask` and `SinkTask`
 * With an assignment in hand, each Task must copy its subset of the data to or from Kafka